hermannhueck/MusicService/Clients/MusicWebApp-Play-Scala-PlayWS-NoAuth/README-HowTo.txt

 03. How to test and run (from the command line)
 -----------------------------------------------

+In order to run the tests or the web application MusicService must already be running.
+The MusicWebApp tests expect the MusicService running on port 9000.
+(This is at present not configurable.)

-Go to the project directory and lauch the following commands:
+After having lauched MusicService go to the MusicWebApp project directory and lauch the following commands:

 [unix/osx] $  ./activator test                    # runs the tests
 [windows ] >  .\activator.bat test                # runs the tests